-A number of studies has been done on drug addiction, what causes it and how it can best be treated, but we are only scratching the surface on what we know.
-Addiction is a complex disease that is characterized by compulsive drug seeking, despite negative consequences.
+Over the years, there have been numerous studies on addiction, what causes it, and how it can best be treated, but we are only scratching the surface on what we know.
+Addiction is a complex disease characterized by compulsive behaviors, despite negative consequences.

-The decision to experiment with drugs is usually voluntary, but repeated drug use is not.
-Changes occur in the brain that make it difficult, or even impossible, for people to stop using drugs.
-Even after addiction treatment in Agoura, people are at a high risk for relapse because it takes so long for the brain to return to normal.
+For example, while the decision to experiment with drugs is voluntary, continued drug use is not.
+The brain undergoes significant changes, making it difficult or even impossible for individuals to stop using drugs.
+After receiving addiction treatment, individuals are also at a high risk of relapse, in that it takes a while for the brain to recover.

 No one factor leads to addiction.
 Instead, it’s a combination of factors that puts a person at a higher risk for addiction.
 Still, no one is immune to becoming an addict, as addiction does not discriminate.

-- A person’s environment includes numerous influences, such as economic status, education level, exposure and access to drugs and alcohol and parental guidance.
-Parents who misuse drugs and alcohol or engage in codependent behavior are more likely to have children with substance abuse problems.
+- A person’s environment includes numerous influences, such as economic status, education level, exposure and access to drugs and alcohol, and parental guidance.
+Parents who misuse drugs and alcohol or engage in codependent behavior, for example, are more likely to have children with substance abuse problems or addiction issues.

-Is there a Way to Prevent or Cure Drug Addiction?
+Is There a Way to Prevent or Cure Addiction?

 - Have regular family time